hugohadfield/LensDistortionFromLines/README.md

 s(d(r) * r / f) * d(r) - 1 = 0
 s(d(r) * r / f) = 1 / d(r)
 ```
+So our proceedure can be:
+1. Generate a set of `r` values from 1 to near the size of our image.
+2. Calculate the `d(r)` values for the division model coefficients.
+3. Calculate `d(r) * r / f` for each `r` value with an assumed `f` value.
+4. Create a cost function that calculates the difference between `s(d(r) * r / f)` and `1 / d(r)` for each `r` value and for a given `k1, k2, k3, k4` parameterisation set of `s`.
+5. Use a minimisation algorithm to find the `k1, k2, k3, k4` parameterisation that minimises the cost function.

+This is exactly what is done in the utility functions in `python/match_opencv_fisheye.py`.

+## Results
+Lets run the algorithm on a few images!

 ___